HomelessPhD/AR_Puzzles/PZL3/README.md

 4] It is not hard actually, someone which followed the project during last six months should solve 7 images easily and for 1 some luck needed

-5] When you reach a question/part and you have more answers for it, most likely none of them is the right one 🙂

-6] It's not my fault that people see a tree with - - - -  and they actually type TREE and expect to unlock.
+5] It's not my fault that people see a tree with - - - -  and they actually type TREE and expect to unlock.

-7] (Some dev about other dev guessing the answer for pic 4) Haha interesting, when we first looked at it, I think @arweave-india got number 4 😆 -> (PZL creator) I'm 99% she was thinking about the right answer, which  by the way, in the sketch was different, but this one was so obvious, I just adjusted to it:)  -> (that other dev that guessing) Hehe, I think I might be
+6] (Some dev about other dev guessing the answer for pic 4) Haha interesting, when we first looked at it, I think @arweave-india got number 4 😆 -> (PZL creator) I'm 99% she was thinking about the right answer, which  by the way, in the sketch was different, but this one was so obvious, I just adjusted to it:)  -> (that other dev that guessing) Hehe, I think I might be